Preview

 Description

-A black-and-white photograph of a view of the river.
-George Sternberg captured this picture while standing at a place on the right bank.
-Sternberg's camp can be seen on the right side of the photograph behind a row of trees.
+This black and white photograph features a view of the river.
+George Sternberg's camp can be seen on the right side of the photograph behind a row of trees.
 A scow can be seen sitting on the bank of the river as well as a rowboat.
-A scow is a flat-bottomed barge that aided in the carrying of cargo.
 The river itself splits into two; a small slab of land resting in the middle is the cause of the fork, creating a stream that flows to the right and a stream that flows to the left.
-In the distance you can see the river continue through the rock outcrop as well as the trees that border the river.
+In the distance, the river continues through the rock outcrop as well as the trees that border the river.
+Handwriting is below the photograph.

 Physical Description